yyj-02/castaway-frontend/README.md

 ### Note
 <ul>
   <li> Livestream is currently down due to cost considerations.
-However if you would like to test it out locally you may run the docker conatiner which can be found
+However if you would like to test it out locally you may run the docker container which can be found
-  in the backend documentation.[go to backend documentation →](https://github.com/yyj-02/castaway-backend#readme) Then change the var add in both live.dart and Livestream.dart</li>
+  in the backend documentation under media server.Then comment out the variable add in both live.dart and Livestream.dart and uncomment the line below it.</li>
   </ul>

 ## Frontend Documentation